 If your exhibition is selected by Blindside for our Exhibition Program it is free to exhibit.

 Several years ago artists and curators who had been selected as part of our exhibition-by-application program were required to pay an exhibition fee.
-As Blindside has been successful with recent grant applications and received funding to support artists and projects, this cost to exhibitors is currently subsidised, and, in 2021-2022, artists receive a nominal fee to exhibit at Blindside.
+As Blindside has been successful with recent grant applications and received funding to support artists and projects, this cost to exhibitors is currently subsidised, and, in since 2021, artists receive a nominal fee to exhibit at Blindside.

 Q. What are Blindside events?